ethereum/consensus-specs/sync/optimistic.md

 `pow_block` and `pow_parent` are unknown to the execution engine.
 - The parent of the block MUST NOT have an INVALID execution payload.

-In addition to this change to validation, the consensus engine MUST be able to ascertain, after import, which blocks returned `SYNCING` and which returned `VALID`.
+In addition to this change in validation, the consensus engine MUST track which blocks returned `SYNCING` and which returned `VALID` for subsequent processing.

 Optimistically imported blocks MUST pass all verifications included in `process_block` (withstanding the modifications to `execute_payload`).